Walt Viviers

 Artist Bio

-Walt exhibited actively throughout his twenties before stepping back from the art world around 2010 to focus on his career.
+Walt exhibited actively throughout his twenties before stepping back from the art world around 2011 to focus on his career.
 In 2020, during the COVID-19 pandemic, he returned to painting with renewed purpose and has been working consistently ever since.

 Art runs in the Viviers family across generations, and Walt is part of a creative lineage that continues to grow.
-His daughter has inherited that same impulse to make, carrying the tradition forward in her own right.
+His daughter has inherited that same impulse to create, carrying the tradition forward in her own right.

 Walt's works are held in private collections.
 He is represented on Saatchi Art and welcomes commissions and gallery enquiries.